How to Share Pride Month with Your Toddler

 “Toddlers are old enough to decide if they want to hug someone, so that’s basically teaching them consent,” says Holly Moyseenko (she/her), a sexual health educator.
 “How hard could it be to begin to talk about Pride?”

 Monseeko reiterated that “kids aren’t too young” to learn about Pride, but adults may not be as educated as they need to be when introducing some topics to their kids, and that can include Pride.
 “The world is continually changing, and even educators on these topics need to stay up to date.”
-Ferguson agrees that it’s imperative for parents (whether queer or not) to be proactive in learning both LGBTQIA+ history and present issues impacting queer folks in order to understand their roles as allies or members of the LGBTQIA+ community.
+Ferguson agrees that it’s imperative for parents (whether queer or not) to be proactive in learning both LGBTQ+ history and present issues impacting queer folks in order to understand their roles as allies or members of the LGBTQ+ community.

 For both queer families and allies with young kids, Pride can be introduced anytime of the year and should be incorporated into daily life.
 Sa’iyda Shabazz (she/her), lesbian mom from California, says, “When my son was little, I used picture books to talk about Pride.
 We had a few, and I remember him liking one about Stonewall.
 At that age, picture books were how we related to a lot of social issues.
 I think it was easier for me as a queer parent to relate how the books applied to history in my life because I could use examples from our life.”
 She said that books give all kids something concrete they can relate to, though.
 Kids can recall characters and stories and apply those lessons to their real lives.